tmanderson/dvi-parser/README.md

 # DVI Parser

-The goal with this project is to eventually have a complete DVI toolset written in node, something that would allow for implementations of TeX document conversion to be written as node plugins.
+The goal with this project is to eventually have a complete [DVI](https://en.wikipedia.org/wiki/Device_independent_file_format) toolset written in node.
+Once complete, this will hopefully be used to implement TeX document conversions completely in node (particularly a highly configurable HTML/CSS/JS output).

 ### TODO
 - [x] DVI Parser
 - [ ] TFM Parser
 - [ ] Metric management (right now, fonts are assumed to be in mactex's default location)
+- [ ] HTML/CSS/JS conversion